GXatBuffalo/Thrive-Stardew-Mod/docs/Design.md

 - [x] Update code logic allowing for dynamic number of soil properties.
 - [x] Define logic to adjust yields and quality based on crop health on harvest.
 - [x] Harmony patch StardewValley.Crops.harvest to adjust quality.
-- [ ] Update soil properties daily on all maps for all tiles with crops.
+- [x] Update soil properties daily on all maps for all tiles with crops.
 - [ ] Define logic for customized objects that undo soil depletion.
 - [ ] Introduce custom player tools for measuring soil and crop health.
 - [ ] Add internationalization (i18n) support.
-- [ ] Fully integrate mechanics onto game triggers (save start, day start, planting, harvest, tool use, etc.).
+- [x] Integrate mechanics onto game events/triggers (save start, day start, planting, harvest, tool use, etc.).

 ### v0.3 – Balancing and Edge Cases
 - [x] Create test method to generate, save, and validate data for all in-game crops.